InseeFrLab/torch-fastText/README.md

 ## Subpackages

-- `explainability`: Simple methods to visualize feature attributions at word and letter levels
 - `preprocess`: To preprocess text input, using `nltk` and `unidecode` libraries.
+- `explainability`: Simple methods to visualize feature attributions at word and letter levels, using `captum`library.

+Run `pip install torchFastText[preprocess]` or `pip install torchFastText[explainability]` to download these optional dependencies.

 ## Quick Start